-Parties related to the Fund, including the staff and directors of Te Ahumairangi and their families, and the staff of FundRock and their families may from time to time invest in the Fund.
-The Manager will report such transactions by related parties to its Supervisor in accordance with section 173(2) of the Financial Markets Conduct Act 2013 ("FMC Act").
+- a Fund investing in an underlying fund managed by Te Ahumairangi; or - parties related to the Funds, including the staff and directors of Te Ahumairangi and their families, and the staff of FundRock and their families from time to time investing in the Funds.

+The Manager will report such transactions by related parties to its Supervisor in accordance with section 173(2) of the FMC Act.

-Trade allocations and transactions
+Trade Allocations and Transactions

-As the Fund invests directly in securities, and the investment manager trades the same securities for another portfolio it manages which has a similar investment philosophy, the investment manager has appropriate trade allocation, best execution, brokerage and soft dollar policies and processes governing their investment management activity on behalf of the Fund.
+As the Fund invests directly in securities, and the investment manager trades the same securities for another portfolio it manages which has a similar investment philosophy, the investment manager has appropriate trade allocation, best execution, brokerage ,and soft dollar policies and processes governing their investment management activity on behalf of the Fund.